 This guide's audience

-This guide is aimed at both new and experienced player.
+This guide is aimed at both new and experienced players.
 I've tried to write it in a way so that it is suitable for everyone, including those of you who may not yet have in-depth knowledge of the game.
-The build is a good choice for a first character starting out with an empty stash, and it is very suitable for fresh leagues as well.
+The build is a good choice for a character starting out with an empty stash, a great pick for players not wishing to trade items, and it is very suitable for fresh leagues as well.

 Since it is my goal to provide a usable guide for everyone, there is some material in here that may seem very obvious to veteran players.
 Still, many guides are targeted at advanced exiles who know the game inside and out, and when I was new, I felt confused because so many details were skipped or assumed to be known.
 I have attempted to be mindful of this when putting together the guide.

-This build doesn't require any specific items (but benefits from two inexpensive unique in particular) and is suitable for solo players, league starters, self-found enthusiasts, softcore and hardcore players.
+This build doesn't require any specific items (but benefits from some uniques, so there is always room for more potential) and is suitable for solo players, league starters, self-found enthusiasts, softcore and hardcore players.
 It is well suited for a first or second character and isn't hard to play.
 It is easy and efficient, allows you to beat the entire game without bumping into roadblocks, can be used for farming, and offers a smooth entry into end game mapping even when all you have is a 4-linked item (you'll want 5L eventually).